OpenTermsArchive/docs/content/collections/metadata.en.md

 # Collection metadata

-A collection is defined by its scope, which includes various dimensions such as language, jurisdiction, and industry.
-To accurately describe this scope, the following metadata fields are required: `id`, `name`, `tagline`, `languages`, and `jurisdictions`.
-Additional fields are optional but highly recommended to facilitate better discovery, comprehension, management, and utilization.
+A collection is defined by the following metadata.

-Below is the list of all metadata fields:
+## Required fields

 | Field | Type | Description |
 |----------------|-----------------|---------------------------------------|